 Inside Tahoe-LAFS we are using a channel created using magic wormhole to exchange configuration and the secret fURL of the Introducer with new clients.
-In the future, we would like to make the Magic Folder (Magic Folder HOWTO) invites and joins work this way as well.

 This is a two-part process.
 Alice runs a grid and wishes to have her friend Bob use it as a client.
 She runs tahoe invite bob which will print out a short "wormhole code" like 2-unicorn-quiver.
 You may also include some options for total, happy and needed shares if you like.